bastien70/dbsaver/README.md

 ## Configure the CRON job <a name="cron"></a>

-Configuring a CRON job allows you to automatically backup databases at the frequency of your choice.
+Configure the CRON task allows you to activate the verification of backups to be made. **Set it up to run every day**.

+When you add databases, you can each time configure the periodicity of the backups to be made.
+The CRON task will automatically fetch the databases that need to be backed up and perform the automatic backup.

 Here is the command to run: `php bin/console app:backup`